SaiPavanKiran/PasswordManager/README.md

 1. **Launching the App:**
     - After building the project, launch the app on your device or emulator.
+    - Authenticate using your fingerprint to access the app.

 2. **Navigating the App:**
     - **Home Screen:** Displays a list of all user-saved credentials.
     - **Add Credentials:** Tap the plus button at the bottom to open a bottom sheet where you can add a new account name, username, and password.
 The passwords are saved using AES encryption.
+A button is available to generate strong passwords.
+    - **Password Strength Indicator:** Real-time feedback on the password strength is displayed below the password field.
     - **View and Manage Credentials:**
         - Tap on the forward button on any list item to open a bottom sheet with the corresponding details.
         - In this bottom sheet, you will find two buttons: